 where $\mathbb{E}_{\pi_n}$ denotes the expectation under the probability measure under which $\cll(\bfY^n(0)) = \pi_n$.
 Moreover, if $\theta$ is spread-out, then the stationary distribution is unique.
 In this case, for any $n \ge 2$, the mean process $\{m_n(\cdot)\}$ of the particle system $\bfX^n$, with $\bfX^n(0) = \bfx$, satisfies

+in probability as $t \to \infty$, for $\pi_n$-a.e. $\bfx$. \end{theorem} \begin{remark} {\di (i) The estimate in \eqref{st.thm1} gives a uniform in $n$ integrability property under the stationary distribution $\pi_n$.
+In particular, this relates the tail behavior of $\pi_n$ to the growth rate of $w$.
+This will play a key role in the proof of the law of large numbers in \eqref{velm} (see \eqref{mn2}).

+It will also be used to show that Assumptions \ref{ass.t1} and \ref{ass.char} hold when the particles are started with stationary (re-centered) configuration given by distribution $\pi_n$.
+This, in turn, will help establish the `fluid limit' Theorem \ref{thm.mainFL}, for the re-centered particle system, which plays a pivotal role in the proof of Theorem \ref{thm.stat.sol}. }

-in probability as $t \to \infty$, for $\pi_n$-a.e. $\bfx$. \end{theorem} \begin{remark} One basic setting in which Theorems \ref{thm.mainFL}, \ref{mv} and \ref{stat.ex} are applicable is when the following hold: (i) $w$ is a non-constant bounded Lipschitz function which is non-increasing; (ii) $\int_{0}^{\infty} z^3 \theta(dz) <\infty$; (iii) $\sup_n \mathbb{E}[\int |x|^{1+\delta} \mu_n(0,dx)] < \infty$ for some $\delta \in (0,1)$; (iv) $\mu_n(0) \to \nu$, in weak topology, in probability for some $\nu \in \clp(\RR)$.
+(ii) One basic setting in which Theorems \ref{thm.mainFL}, \ref{mv} and \ref{stat.ex} are applicable is when the following hold: (i) $w$ is a non-constant bounded Lipschitz function which is non-increasing; (ii) $\int_{0}^{\infty} z^3 \theta(dz) <\infty$; (iii) $\sup_n \mathbb{E}[\int |x|^{1+\delta} \mu_n(0,dx)] < \infty$ for some $\delta \in (0,1)$; (iv) $\mu_n(0) \to \nu$, in the weak topology, in probability for some $\nu \in \clp(\RR)$.